An impact model of the electrostatic force: Coulomb's law re-visited: A dipole model of the electrostatic force

 At this point, the question of the energy density of the electric field in Eq.~(\ref{eqn.energy}) will be taken up again\,--\,the example of the plane plate capacitor in Sect.~\ref{s.intro}.
 Eq.~(\ref{eqn.Polarization}) can be generalized to

 where $\Del N_\|/\Del V$ denotes the density of the aligned dipoles without reference to a central charge.
 For completeness it should be mentioned that two or more aligned dipole distributions have to be added taking their vector characteristics into account, in the same way as classical electric fields.
+This also applies, when the distributions of many charges have to be evaluated.
+The aim of the dipole model is to provide a physical process describing the interaction of charged particles and not to disprove Eqs.~(\ref{eqn.Maxwell}) to ({\ref{eqn.Efield}).
 According to Eq.~(\ref{eqn.Poten}), this assembly of dipoles has (in the electric field $\vec E$) the potential energy density

 By turning the orientation of half of them around, the electric field would vanish.
 The energy density of the electric field thus is with Eq.~(\ref{eqn.general})